PythonCoderAS/git-utilities/README.md

 Small script to quickly remove all changes from a file and restore it to the last commit.
 This includes if the files are staged or not.

+## git-rebase-all

+Script that will pull in the latest copy of `origin/master`, and then rebase all other local branches around origin/master.
+It will abort a rebase if it encounters merge conflicts.
+This is very useful to rebase all branches upon a merge occuring to the origin/master branch.